airavata-courses/satyamsah/assignment2/README.md

 ## Pre- requisite
 1)  [docker](https://docs.docker.com/engine/installation/) should be insalled

-Note(not a part of execution) : command to login to running container : `docker run -it image-name /bin/bash`
+Note(not a part of execution) : command to login to running container initeracting mode : `docker run -it image-name /bin/bash`
+Note(not a part of execution) to logininto a running container: sudo docker exec -it gatewaycontainer bash

 ###  Run the web-ui server on docker :